Calatafimi

 (ISBN 9781900357289)

-will be published as a paperback original in October 2008
+was published as a paperback original in October 2008

 312 pages 216 x 138mm 13 colour and 7 black & white illustrations